By Daniel Margrain

 “Her [May’s] default position is to retreat into secrecy and blatant abuse of power.
 That is precisely what we are seeing over Brexit, where there is no plan and much to hide.
 May’s natural instinct is to brook no opposition, debate or discussion of her actions, but to proceed on the basis of executive fiat, with as little information as possible given to parliament, devolved authorities and – Heaven forbid – the public.”

-May’s autocratic style, indicative of her reluctance to allow proper democratic scrutiny, points to her lack of intellectual acumen and the paucity of her campaign policies.
 The former has been picked-up on by Craig Murray: “That May is intellectually out of her depth is plain even to Conservatives every Prime Minister’s question time in the Commons”, he said.

 An illustration of the PMs lack of intellectual acumen and autocratic style, was perhaps most pertinently highlighted by constituent, Louise Trethowan, who related a fifteen minute encounter she had with May at her constituency office in Maidenhead.